goswinr/Euclid.Rhino/README.md

 ![code size](https://img.shields.io/github/languages/code-size/goswinr/Euclid.Rhino.svg)

-This package is for using the [Euclid](https://github.com/goswinr/Euclid) geometry library in [Rhino3D](https://www.rhino3d.com/).\
+This package is for using the [Euclid](https://github.com/goswinr/Euclid) geometry library in [Rhino3D](https://www.rhino3d.com/).<br>
-It provides extension members for drawing Euclid geometry in Rhino.\
+It provides extension members for drawing Euclid geometry in Rhino.<br>
 And for converting Rhino geometry to Euclid geometry.
-And vice versa.\
+And vice versa.<br>
 The version number of `Euclid.Rhino` is aligned with the referenced version of `Euclid`.

 ### Documentation

-Just open the Euclid namespace.\
+Just open the Euclid namespace.<br>
-`open Euclid`\
+`open Euclid`<br>
-This will auto-open the module  `AutoOpenRhinoIntegration`\
+This will auto-open the module  `AutoOpenRhinoIntegration`<br>
 You will get access to all the extension methods for Rhino integration.

-Call `setupEuclidDebugFunctions()` once to replace the default debug drawing functions with Rhino specific ones.\
+Call `setupEuclidDebugFunctions()` once to replace the default debug drawing functions with Rhino specific ones.<br>
-The library Euclid has no reference to Rhino.\
+The library Euclid has no reference to Rhino.<br>
-However it has these mutable functions to display debug information in case of errors.\
+However it has these mutable functions to display debug information in case of errors.<br>
-By default these functions do nothing.\
+By default these functions do nothing.<br>
 After calling `setupEuclidDebugFunctions()` they get replaced with implementations that use Rhino for drawing.

-For the main functions look at [main.fs](https://github.com/goswinr/Euclid.Rhino/blob/main/main.fs) .\
+For the main functions look at [main.fs](https://github.com/goswinr/Euclid.Rhino/blob/main/main.fs) .<br>
-Or go to [goswinr.github.io/Euclid.Rhino](https://goswinr.github.io/Euclid.Rhino/reference/index.html) for the full documentation.
+Or go to [goswinr.github.io/Euclid.Rhino](https://goswinr.github.io/Euclid.Rhino/reference/euclid-autoopenrhinointegration.html) for the full documentation.

 ## Changelog
 see [CHANGELOG.md](https://github.com/goswinr/Euclid.Rhino/blob/main/CHANGELOG.md)